Voltage Transformer (Three-Phase)

 Description

-The unit Voltage Transformer (Three-Phase) is a multiwinding transformer that can be modelled as a three-phase voltage transformer with different levels of non-linearity.
+Block Voltage Transformer (Three-Phase) It is a multi-winding transformer that can be modeled as a three-phase voltage transformer with various levels of nonlinearity.

-The parameters group Initial Conditions is used to set the initial current or flux for each of the inductors.
-Note that these values are not used if Start simulation from steady state is checked in the solver configuration Solver Configuration.
+Parameter Group Initial Conditions It is used to set the initial current or flow for each of the inductors.
+Note that these values are not used if in the solver configuration Solver Configuration the flag is selected Start simulation from steady state.

-The parameter group Parasitic represents small parasitic effects.
-Small parallel conductances may be required to model some circuit topologies.
+Parameter Group Parasitic it represents small parasitic effects.
+Small parallel conductivities may be required to model some circuit topologies.

-For more information on the equations and modes implemented in the block see Nonlinear Transformer.
+For more information about the equations and modes implemented in the block, see Nonlinear Transformer.

 Ports